philnash/ship-it/README.md

 ## How does it work?

-When you click the Ship It button, you will instantly comment ":shipit:" on the pull request in question.
+When you click the Ship It button, you will instantly append " :shipit:" to the end and submit your comment on the pull request in question.
 That's it!

 ![image](https://raw.github.com/philnash/ship-it/master/example/ship-it-button.png)